wmonighe/bestballranks/README.md

 Player headshots are loaded from the Unabated API.
 A `config.js` file is included with the repository and already contains the API key needed to connect to the service.
-The page fetches player data for Major League Baseball (league ID `5`) so that headshot URLs can be matched to the rankings:
+The page fetches player data for the National Football League (league ID `1`) so that headshot URLs can be matched to the rankings:

 ```javascript
 // config.js